Nata8/Bioformatics-toolbox/README.md

 Originally, the program is using `msa.txt` file with sequence of DNA binding domain.
 Hovewer, it can be changed inside class MsaRun -- msaParser.
-There are four options to choose in this section:
+There are four options to choose in this section: <br />
-	- 1. Retrieve sequence by ID - show whole sequence according to its identifier.
+	1. Retrieve sequence by ID - show whole sequence according to its identifier. <br />
-	In case of DNA binding domain, there are five sequences - `DICA_ECOLI`, `IMMF_BPPH1`, `RPC_BPPH1`, `RPC_BPP2` and `RPC2_BPP22`.
+	In case of DNA binding domain, there are five sequences - `DICA_ECOLI`, `IMMF_BPPH1`, `RPC_BPPH1`, `RPC_BPP2` and `RPC2_BPP22`. <br />
-	- 2. Retrieve given column from the MSA - return column based on its numeric index.
+	2. Retrieve given column from the MSA - return column based on its numeric index. <br />
-	- 3. Retrieve sum of pairs score of a column based on its index
+	3. Retrieve sum of pairs score of a column based on its index. <br />
-	- 4. Retrieve sum of pairs score of whole MSA file
+	4. Retrieve sum of pairs score of whole MSA file. <br />

 **5. Conservation determination from multiple aligned sequences (select number 5)**